-The trial lecture is normally held on the same day as the public defence of the thesis.
-The assessment of the trial lecture is made by the evaluation committee and from the following criterias:
+The trial lecture is held on the same day as the public defence of the thesis (§17-1 of the facultys supplementary provisions for the PhD programmes).
+The assessment of the trial lecture is made by the evaluation committee and based on the following criterias:

 - The PhD candidate’s choice of material

 - Presentation techniques’ skills, inclusive use of visual aids

 - The time frame of 45 minutes (the trial lecture must not be too short or long)

 Deviations from these moments could mean that the trial lecture is not approved.

 If the trial lecture is not approved